zessirb/Minecraft-Plugin-Manager/README.md

 ### python mpm.py install \<plugin\>

 The plugin must be a direct URL, for now.
 It will create a mods folder if needed and put the newly downloaded mod inside it.
+Ex : ```python mpm.py install https://github.com/OnapleRPG/Itemizer/releases/download/1.5.4/Itemizer-1.5.4.jar```

 ## More to come ?